-The first step to answering Teacher A's question is a following fundamental distinction made by Aristotle.2
+The first step to answering Teacher A's question is a following fundamental distinction made by Aristotle.

 Deduction is the process of extracting information implied by given premises regardless of whether those premises are known to be true or even whether they are true.
-A deduction from premises whose truth value is not known produces knowledge - of the fact that its conclusion is a consequence of its premises - not just from knowledge of the truth of its conclusion.
+A deduction from unknown premises produces knowledge of the fact that its conclusion is a consequence of its premises - not just from knowledge of the truth of its conclusion.

 Demonstrative logic is the study of demonstration (conclusive proof) as opposed to persuasion or even probable proof.
 Demonstration produces knowledge.
 According to Aristotle, a demonstration is an extended argumentation that begins with premises known to be truths and that involves a chain of reasoning showing by deductively evident steps that its conclusion is a consequence of its premises.
 In short, a demonstration is a deduction whose premises are known to be true.

 Mathematics is concerned with deduction and not with demonstration.
-So the short answer to whether the sum of the angles of triangle is 180° is true, is 'That is not a mathematical question; it asks for a demonstration, whether a statement is true, not a deduction, whether it follows from hypotheses.'.
+So the short answer to whether the sum of the angles of triangle is 180° is true, is 'That is not a mathematical question'.
 But a deeper answer is that we must be more clear about what is meant by 'true'.
-And that answer will be developed through this essay.